colinccook/Flapper-News-Continued/README.md

 # The srbu script

 The srbu script is shorthand for stopping all local containers, removing them, rebuilding the project containers then running them.
-You MAY NOT want to remove all local Docker Contains.
+This script is overkill; you MAY NOT want to remove all local Docker Containers!

-If you simply want to rebuild and run the app, use the following commands:
+If you simply want to rebuild and run the app and leave your existing Docker containers alone, use the following commands in the project directory:

 ```bash
 docker-compose build